 Dr Ken Easton OBE - our founder

-BASICS traces its roots back to the mid 1960’s when a Yorkshire GP formed the Road Accident Care Scheme to provide medical care for accident victims on the A1 corridor around Catterick.
+The British Association for Immediate Care traces its roots back to the mid 1960’s when a Yorkshire GP formed the Road Accident Care Scheme to provide medical care for accident victims on the A1 corridor around Catterick.
 Since coming to GP practice in Catterick in 1950 after having served as an RAF doctor in the area after the war Dr Kenneth Easton (1924 – 2001) had attended over 2000 accidents.

 In the early days working alongside Dr Easton and his colleagues was Mr Ron Exelby who had taken over his father’s haulage business on being discharged from the RAF in 1949.
 Realising the high accident rate on the Al made Catterick the ideal location for a vehicle rescue and recovery company he soon decided to specialise in that field.
 Ron quickly became an integral part of the rescue team, and would arrive at the accident scene with his crane and a crude range of tools, including hacksaws, chains and jacks to help with the extrication of trapped casualties.